JacobSkigen/JacobSkigen.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Biomedical Engineering
+### Ph.D in Biomedical Engineering ###
-  * University of Delaware, Aug 2020 - May 2026
+* University of Delaware (Aug 2020 - May 2026)
 * Thesis: Demystifying the Effects of Passive-Dynamic Ankle-Foot Orthoses on the Post-Stroke Lower-Limb System
-* B.S. in Biomedical and Health Engineering
+### B.S. in Biomedical and Health Engineering ###
-  * North Carolina State University and University of North Carolina at Chapel Hill, Aug 2016 - May 2020
+* North Carolina State University and University of North Carolina at Chapel Hill (Aug 2016 - May 2020)

 Research Experience
 ======
-* Spring 2024: Academic Pages Collaborator
-  * GitHub University
-  * Duties includes: Updates and improvements to template
+### Graduate Student Researcher (Jan 2021 - Present) ###
+* Orthotics & Prosthetics for Enhanced Mobility Laboratory, Newark, DE, USA
 * Supervisor: Elisa Arch, PhD

 * Fall 2015: Research Assistant
   * GitHub University